evanfeier/Destination-Scuba/ReviewClumping/README.md

 Next, the clumping algorithm is run to find the top keywords.

-combineFullYelp.py then allows data downloaded from the Yelp API to be combined with our review into a single json file.
+combineFullYelp.py then allows data downloaded from the Yelp API to be combined with our review keywords into a single json file.

 **DiveBuddy**